aminomancer/uc.css.js/README.md

 The files in the scripts folder are not content scripts like you'd load in Tampermonkey.
 They're meant to execute in the same context as Firefox's internal scripts.
 They're scripts for the Firefox frontend itself rather than for webpages.
 This is sort of analogous to gaining "privileges" to modify your UI document directly.
 With CSS alone you can only do so much.
 Even a lot of purely aesthetic features may require JavaScript, like the search engine icons shown in the GIF above.

 They need to be loaded by an autoconfig script loader.
-I recommend [**MrOtherGuy's script manager**](https://github.com/MrOtherGuy/fx-autoconfig) which is extremely robust.
+I recommend [**fx-autoconfig by MrOtherGuy**](https://github.com/MrOtherGuy/fx-autoconfig) which is extremely robust.
 You can also use [alice0775's autoconfig loader](https://github.com/alice0775/userChrome.js/tree/master/72) if you prefer something more lightweight, though from here on out some of my scripts will not be fully compatible with loaders other than MrOtherGuy's because they don't support loading scripts into the global execution context before windows have been initialized.

+### **Installation:**

 Whatever you choose, the installation steps are almost the same.
 You first need to find your Firefox installation folder.
 On Windows that's `C:/Program Files/Firefox/`.
 On Linux it should be `usr/lib/firefox/`.
 On macOS this is more complicated.
 You need to open the application file itself, probably in `Macintosh HD/Applications/`.
 It's the file you double-click to open Firefox, but it's actually a package, not a binary.
 If you right click it, there will be an option in the context menu labeled "Show Package Contents."
 Clicking this takes you to the root directory.
 So whichever OS you're on, you should end up with...
 1) &nbsp; a file called `config.js` in your Firefox installation's root directory;